jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (1) This section applies in a case where—
   (a) a person has died leaving property situated in New Zealand to be administered (whether the person died testate or intestate, and whether in or out of New Zealand); and
   (b) the gross value of the property, as estimated by Public Trust at the time of the election under this section, does not exceed $120,000, or such higher amount as is prescribed by regulations; and
-  (c) No person has obtained a grant of administration in New Zealand; and (d) Public Trust would under Part 5 be entitled to obtain a grant of administration.
+  (c) no person has obtained a grant of administration in New Zealand; and (d) Public Trust would under Part 5 be entitled to obtain a grant of administration.
 (2) In such a case Public Trust may, instead of obtaining a grant of administration, file in the High Court an election in writing to administer the estate of the deceased person.
 (3) The election must specify—